 Ofsted has endorsed the achievement of Northampton College’s highest ever success rates recording a judgement of ‘Good’ for overall effectiveness as an outcome of its latest inspection in February 2013.

-Ms Pat Brennan Barrett has taken up the position of Principal from September 2013 following the retirement of Len Closs.
+Ms Pat Brennan Barrett has taken up the position of Principal last September following the retirement of Len Closs.
 Pat leads a senior team responsible for managing the business areas of the College and developing, delivering and managing the curriculum and students.
 The curriculum is managed within the Directorate of Curriculum and Student Services, through six Schools (Languages & Foundation Learning, The Arts, Health & Public Services, Technology & Science, Engineering, and Commercial Enterprise).

 View desktop site